LEARNAcademy/Instructor-Handbook/README.md

 When there is an incoming class, we re-image all the machines in classroom that will serve as their lab.
 The process is documented here under  the first item 'Imaging Machines': [LEARN Classroom Setup Mac Mini](https://docs.google.com/document/d/1yZ1iNVaLKyDg6CTkNHZ0TdscdoYeQvczLaZKWibYfY0/edit#heading=h.efghimpqj7mi)

 This is generally handled by the more senior Learn instructors.

+## Day to Day Tasks

+There are several tasks that instructing staff share.
+What tasks you ultimately take lead on will usually depend on your strengths the role that suites you on the team.

+Here is a broad breakdown of those tasks:

+**Classroom Operations**

+- Daily Schedule
+- Attendance
+- Instruction
+- Assessments
+- Student One on ones
+- Fireside Chats

+**Admin/Facilitation**
+- Classroom Inventory
+- Station Inventory
+- Attendance Issues
+- Tuesday Yoga Setup
+- PD Schedule Coordination
+- Station Imaging

+**Jumpstart**
+- Instructor/TA Scheduling
+- Meal planning
+- Jump Drive Setup
+- Curriculum Folders